 Marie Holmes – The Infamous Single Mother Who Won $188,000,000

 To be honest, she won close to $200m, it’s her money.
-She spent one tenth of this amount on her toxic, drug dealing boyfriend.
+She spent one-tenth of this amount on her toxic, drug-dealing boyfriend.
 Bear in mind, she is a mother of 4.
 I don’t care how lucky she is, she is one bad mother.
-Marie should’ve been more careful when she made a choice to let her boyfriend move in.
+Marie should’ve been more careful when she made the choice to let her boyfriend move in.
 Keep your children away from people like this.
 They are your biggest treasure.
-If you’re a single mom yourself, ensure your kids are having the love, the conditions to grow up to become healthy individuals.
+If you’re a single mom yourself, ensure your kids are having the love, and the conditions to grow up to become healthy individuals.